 Understanding of DL models for applications in HCI; Knowledge of foundational architectures used in DL applications; Ability to formulate and solve realistic problems in HCI using DL.

 - Responsible teacher: Luis A. Leiva, PhD

 In the lectures, students will learn high-level concepts and the main ideas underlying DL methods.
 The exercises will train hard skills which are necessary to actually implement a DL solution in real-world applications.
-The assignments complement the concepts introduced in the lectures and contribute to improving the student skills on DL for HCI.
+The assignments and readings are optional, aimed to complement the concepts introduced in the lectures and contribute to improving the student skills on DL for HCI.
 The final project covers the full DL4HCI application process, starting with problem identification, finding a DL solution to solve it, implementation of the solution, and evaluation.